Animal attacks in Australia: Stingrays

 Stingray attacks in Australia usually cause minor cuts but have very occasionally led to deaths.
 There have been four recorded fatalities from stingray attacks in Australia.
 On 4 September 2006 Steve Irwin died from a stingray attack at Batt Reef near Port Douglas A twelve-year-old boy in 1988, who was hit by stingray jumping from the water, died six days later due to poison from the barb.
-Luigi Deguisto in June 1953 died at Weribee after a stingray punctured his thigh, piercing a vein.
+Luigi Deguisto in June 1953 died at Werribee after a stingray punctured his thigh, piercing a vein.
 Sergeant Arthur Biggins died on 9 January 1945 at St Kilda Baths after a stingray wounded him in the heart.
 A 1938 death from a stingray attack of an 18-year-old girl in Auckland, New Zealand has sometimes been wrongly attributed as having happened in Australia.

 Stonefish

 1936 article from Melbourne newspaper The Argus about venomous stonefish.

 Stonefish venom causes severe pain, poisoning and can cause death if not treated.
 The stonefish is the most venomous fish in the world.
 The stonefish has venom in its dorsal spines; when stepped on by a human, the venom is forced into the foot.
 Most stonefish stings occur when stepped on, it is less common for stings when the fish is picked up.
 Stonefish stings can occur on the beach, not just in the water, with stonefish being able to stay out of the water for up to 24 hours.
 They often cannot be seen easily as they look similar to rocks or coral.
 Stonefish antivenom is the second most administered in Australia.

 Aborigines knew of the venom of the stonefish and had corroborees which involve re-enacting death from someone who trod on the fish.
 The Aborigines of Northern Australia and the Great Barrier Reef had different ways of preparing the fish for eating to avoid poisoning.